-One&All is an inclusive entrepreneurship program designed to increase successful entrepreneurship and small business ownership among underrepresented populations including people of color, women, persons with disabilities, immigrants, military veterans, racial or ethnic minority groups and refugees and returning citizens across Clinton, Eaton, Ingham and Shiawassee counties who fall at and below the Asset Limited, Income Constrained, Employed (ALICE) threshold, commonly known as the working poor.
+One and All is an inclusive entrepreneurship program designed to increase successful entrepreneurship and small business ownership among underrepresented populations including people of color, women, persons with disabilities, immigrants, military veterans, racial or ethnic minority groups and refugees and returning citizens across Clinton, Eaton, Ingham and Shiawassee counties who fall below the Asset Limited, Income Constrained, Employed (ALICE) threshold, commonly known as the working poor.
 ALICE households earn more than the Federal Poverty Level but less than the basic cost of living for the state.

-The One&All program information packet includes an informational flyer, application review process and criteria, eligibility and program priority information, frequently asked questions and application questions in one handy packet!
+The One and All program information packet includes an informational flyer, application review process and criteria, eligibility and program priority information, frequently asked questions and application questions in one handy packet!